vishvAsa/kalpAntaram/dharmaH/nibandhaH/kANe/history/v4/2_antyeShTi_Ashaucha_shuddhi/08_shuddhi.md

 Certain exceptions were recognized to the above rules about partaking of food at the house of one who is afflicted with āśauca.

+#### Post-commencement
 While a marriage[^651] rite (as also _caula_ and _upanayana_ ), festival in honour of a deity and a sacrifice (like Jyotiṣṭoma ) are in progress, if impurity due to birth or death overtakes the performer, the materials (money and other things ) already set apart for them may be dedicated or donated to the deity or brāhmaṇas and no fault is incurred.

-As regards food, a smṛti text[^652] quoted by the Mit. says 'if in marriage, in a festival in honour of a deity or in a sacrifice āśauca on birth or death intervenes, the cooked food should be served through others (not affected by the āśauca) and the donor and the partaker of the food incur no blame.
+As regards food, a smṛti text[^652] quoted by the Mit. says

+> 'if in marriage, in a festival in honour of a deity or in a sacrifice āśauca on birth or death intervenes, the cooked food should be served through others (not affected by the āśauca) and the donor and the partaker of the food incur no blame.'

 Acc. to Aṅgiras[^653], Paiṭhinasi (q. by Sm.
 C.) and Viṣṇu Dh.
 S., when once a sacrifice (like a Somayāga), a marriage, a sacrifice or festival in honour of the mother Goddesses or a deity or the dedication or foundation of an idol or temple has been begun a supervening āśauca does not matter.